Call SelectQuote

 Being released from jail

-I left coverage from my employer or union (including COBRA).
+You left employer or union coverage (including COBRA)

-I involuntarily lost drug coverage that’s as good as Medicare drug coverage.
+You involuntarily lost drug coverage that’s as good as Medicare drug coverage

-I had drug coverage through a Medicare Cost plan, and I left the plan.
+You had drug coverage through a Medicare Cost plan and left the plan

-I dropped my coverage in a Program of All-inclusive Care for the Elderly (PAC) plan.
+You dropped coverage in a Program of All-Inclusive Care for the Elderly (PACE) plan

-You have the chance to join other coverage offered by your employer or union.
+You have the chance to join another employer or union coverage

-The state takes over your plan because of financial issues.
+The state takes over your plan due to financial issues

 Review some common acronyms you may need to know when navigating Medicare Special Enrollment Periods.